ddgoede/Re-CGN/README.md

 ![TSNE](./media/addl_expt_tsne_sample.png)
 *Interestingly, digits 3-5-8 are similar in shape and their clusters are closer together as well.
-This strengthens the intuition that the classifier actually ignoring spurious correlation (digit color) and focusing on causal correlation (digit shape).*
+This strengthens the intuition that the classifier actually ignores spurious correlations (digit color) and focuses on causal correlations (digit shape).*

 <!-- ## Training